DonnyCraft1/PIDArduino/CONTRIBUTING.md

 * The summary should be short and descriptive

-* The description should end with a period
+* The description should explain all the changes you've made